Learn how to take, send, and create screenshots in Make (Integromat) with the PagePixels Screenshots integration.

 Creates an AI visual analysis of any image guided by a text prompt.
 Submit up to 5 images and 5 prompts.
 Useful for comparing images, tracking changes, monitoring visual regressions, and extracting text.
 No OpenAI keys or additional setup required.

-Get a Screenshot
+Get a Screenshot Configuration

 Gets the requested Screenshot Configuration, including all associated IDs and the Embed URL for the latest screenshot.

-Update a Screenshot
+Update a Screenshot Configuration

 Updates the Screenshot Configuration and immediately begins taking a screenshot with the new configuration.

-Delete a Screenshot
+Delete a Screenshot Configuration

 Deletes the Screenshot Configuration and all screenshots associated with the configuration.